Step up and stake your shot. This is where you can get your work

 What you will need to make your submission:

 To enter The Secret Story Draw you must be 18 at the time of the competition closing date, which is 16th September 2022.

 Entries will be accepted up until 23:59 on day of entry deadline.
 Only entries from residents of the United Kingdom or Republic of Ireland are eligible.
 Sorry!

 To enter, please use the submission form.

-The Shortlisted entries will be notified by via email some time in June.
+The Shortlisted entries will be notified by via email some time in the Autumn.
 The date of the awards will be published in due course.

-Judging will take place in Early June - Entries will be judged based-on, but not limited to:
+Judging will take place in late September/early October.
+Entries will be judged based-on, but not limited to:

 How much does the viewer care about the characters